-Recurve bow has two variety by its mechanism of built, and they are takedown recurve and traditional/longbow.
-Takedown bows usually made with wood but nowadays you’ll found lots of verity in it.
+Recurve bow has two varieties by its mechanism of built, and they are takedown recurve and traditional/longbow.
+Takedown bows are usually made with wood but nowadays you’ll find lots of variety in it.
 One of the best benefits of a takedown bow is the possibility to disassemble it.
 But a longbow does not give you this advantage.

 Today I will show you to do this difficult task easily.
 In truth, to keep your recurve bow healthy you have to go in a stape by stape manner.
 For example, inspection before shooting, stringing/unstringing, when should replace your recurve string, how to handle it, bow tuning, storing a recurve bow, etc.

 Before you start to shoot first, always check all parts of your bow.
 Because every portion of a bow is vital because all elements have their job by themselves, let’s go and have a look at which part to check and how.

 Riser plays the central role of a recurve bow.
 It holds all parts like limbs and strings together.
 Additional components like bow sight, arrow rest, clicker, etc. are also mounted with a riser.
 So, you have to check the riser first.
 Make sure that there is no crack, gap, or any other fault in your riser.
 It is good enough in shape, and there is no extra carve in it.

 Often it happens that the risers, especially the wooden risers, get some extra curve due to the use after long intervals.
 It also happens due to the wrong way of storage.
 Storing a bow is very important; I’ll be coming back to this in a bit.
 Sometimes direct sunlight is responsible for this kind of damage.
 Check the attached points of limbs and other accessories, are they precise?
 Because when you are going to draw the bow, the riser will take considerable pressure.
 In a takedown recurve bow ensure that the limbs are screwed thoroughly as well as tightly.